Tadvi Bhil: Present circumstance

 Marathi.
-Their language is also Dhanka and Bhilori, which belongs to the Bhil group.
+Their language is also Dhanka and Bhilori, which belong to the Bhil group.
 They inhabit villages which are largely Tadvi.
-The community consist mainly of small cultivators.
+The community consists mainly of small cultivators.
 Like the wider Bhil community, they currently practise gotra exogamy, and are endogamous.

 As of 2001, the Tadvi Bhil of Rajasthan were classified as a Scheduled Tribe under the Indian government's reservation program of positive discrimination.

+Tadvi Bhil and Tadvi tribe

+The Tadvi Bhil tribe and the Tadvi tribe are two distinct tribes.

+Tadvi Bhil are part of the Bhil ethnic group whereas the Tadvi tribe is not Bhil, but a sub-tribe of the Dhanka ethnic group.
+Dhanka, once itself under the Bhil, separated nearly 900 years ago.